The medicines verification system roots out falsified medications

 “We will go over the process of medicines verification in advance.
 We’ll create clear instructions for situations where the system alerts the user about a falsified medication or when there’s a technical issue, for example.
 The practical work and customer service will be easier and faster when all parties are already familiar with the process,” Gohlke-Kokkonen says, explaining the purpose of the instructions.

-According to Gohlke-Kokkonen, a medicine storage robot will make the new work stages easier for pharmacies.
-The information on the identification code of a medicine package, such as the product’s expiry date and batch number, will be recorded on the medicine storage robot, which will make it easier to manage the storage and recall products in case of a problem.
+According to Gohlke-Kokkonen, automated dispensing systems will make the new work stages easier for pharmacies.
+The information on the identification code of a medicine package, such as the product’s expiry date and batch number, will be recorded on the automated dispensing system, which will make it easier to manage the storage and recall products in case of a problem.

 Connecting to the medicines verification system requires great effort from pharmaceutical companies, who will need to deliver medicine packages labelled with an identification code that verifies the product’s authenticity.
 The reform will require investments on production line devices that add the codes on the packages and transfer the information on the code to the medicines verification system.
 At the same time, an anti-tampering mechanism, such as an adhesive seal, needs to be added on the packages.